mac4manu/myangularapp/README.md

 # angularapp
 About the application -
 This is a basic angular application using google book api.
-I have used important angular features like Directive, Factory, Services in the application.
+I have used important angular features like Directive, Factory, Services in this application.

 Installation -